Serena2416/INT410/README.md

-This is the first assignment of INT410 course.
+These are assignments of INT410 course.